 This hope that God gives to us won’t cause us disappointment and sorrow because it is God’s love poured into our hearts.
 (Rom.
 5:5) The core of this hope is our eternal life in Christ Jesus. “[In] the hope of eternal life, which God, who cannot lie, promised long ages ago.”
 (Tit.
 1:2)

 Christ said, “[A]nd I give eternal life to them, and they will never perish; and no one will snatch them out of My hand.”
 (John 10:28) If you are not happy with this promise, you can never be happy since other sources of joy are inferior to the assurance of our life after death.

 When we talk about happiness in Jesus, some cannot digest this statement.
-Laughter or mockery becomes their quick exit from this truth.
-I mentioned in my other articles that when the topic is Buddha or Mohammad, people won’t be offended at all.
-But when the discussion centers on Christ and His promises, they would become restless and say all kinds of negative comments against born-again Christianity.
-Our Lord has a word for this matter.
-He said in John 15:25: “They hated Me without a cause.”
+Laughter and mockery become their escape from this reality.
+I mentioned in my other articles that when the topic is Buddha or Muhammad, people won’t be offended at all.
+But when the discussion centers on Christ and His promises, they become restless and make all kinds of negative comments against born-again Christianity.
+Our Lord has a word on this matter.
+He said in John 15:25, “They hated Me without a cause.”

-From my book, Christian Teachings Revisited, I wrote the following:
+In my book, Christian Teachings Revisited, I wrote:

 “Christ once said, ‘Whatever you ask in My name, that will I do, so that the Father may be glorified in the Son.’
 (John 14:13) Yes, we can be both well-off and happy.
 Our peace and abundance as believers glorify Christ.
 He’s not glorified if we live in pain and hunger for life.
-Who will say we’ve got a dead God if we look like angels because we’ve food on our table; have time to groom ourselves and money in our pockets?”
+Who will say we’ve got a dead God if we look like angels because we’ve got food on our table, time to groom ourselves, and money in our pockets?”

-This topic about Christian happiness is discussed thoroughly in Chapter Five of my book, Christian Teachings Revisited.
+We discussed this topic of Christian happiness thoroughly in Chapter Five of my book, Christian Teachings Revisited.